Communications & Government Affairs

-Gretchen Gailey is the Vice President, Communications and Government Affairs for New Frontier Data.
-Gailey has a wide depth of knowledge in communications stemming from more than 10 years of experience as a journalist.
+Gretchen Gailey has a wide depth of knowledge in building relationships and communications stemming from more than 10 years of experience as a journalist.
 She has worked in network news, cable news and local news, on and off the camera, as well as in print journalism.
 She has interviewed heads of state, covered natural disasters, political campaigns, terror trials and told the stories of countless Americans across the country.

 Most recently Gailey joined the private sector as a Senior Associate for Blueprint Communications where she worked with clients to implement earned media strategies and grass root campaigns across the country on multiple platforms.
 She used her relationships and familiarity with the media to help clients gain a new level of comfort in dealing with the press.

 Gailey served as the Communications Director for Congressman Bill Shuster (R-PA), the Chairman of the House Transportation and Infrastructure Committee.
 As Communications Director, she promoted the Congressman’s legislative priorities and communicated his message to the people of the 9th District of Pennsylvania.